raspberrypilearning/next-customer-please/en/quiz1/question_3.md

   --- /feedback ---

-- ( ) Get annoyed with the computer.
+- ( ) Get annoyed with the computer

   --- feedback ---